mllpresearch/ESO-dataset/README.md

 #### Speech data

 <!--- * 287 hours of English-language manually transcribed speech data in the oncology domain. --->
-* 745 hours of English-language speech data in the oncology domain, of which 287 hours are manually transcribed data.
+* 745 hours of English-language speech data in the oncology domain, of which 287 hours include manual transcriptions.
 * 3 full sets of timed manual transcriptions.
-* Both, dev and test sets with temporally aligned manual translations.
+* Both dev and test sets with temporally aligned manual translations.

 <!--- CITATION